Juliet is “not yet fourteen”

 “Oh, what a tangled web we weave; When first we practise to deceive!”

-(from Marmion; A Tale of Flodden Field, by Sir Walter Scott.)
+Marmion, A Tale of Flodden Field, by Sir Walter Scott

 “Statutory rape”

 Age-based sex crimes are crimes based upon some aspect of sex, plus a too-young age.
-But Common law rape required an element of force, coercion or lack of consent.
-Yet, a more recent invention, “statutory rape” does not require force or lack of consent, involves quite consensual acts.
+But common law rape required an element of force, coercion or lack of consent.
+Yet, a more recent invention, “statutory rape” does not require force or lack of consent, and involves completely consensual acts.

 But it rests upon a legislative fiat that a person younger than 16, for example, is mentally feeble; incompetent to consent to sexual acts.